SER120L/SwingShapes/README.md

 Ellipse ellipse = new Ellipse();
 ```

+Additionally, there's a cutInHalf field, which when set to true will cut the ellipse in half, creating a "half circle".

-The `RectangleShape` class must be included for this shape.
+The `EllipseShape` and `RectangleShape` classes must be included for this shape.

 ## RoundedRectangle